 Previously painted masonry, stucco, brick, or cement.
 Remove loose or peeling paint using a scraper or wire brush.
 If heavy “chalk” is present, remove that also using a wire brush.
 Wash the surface clean.
 On very porous surfaces, apply a masonry conditioner prior to painting.

-The masonry/stucco exterior of this Mediterranean style luxury home plan is in the process of being painted, above (House Plan #107-1013).
+The masonry/stucco exterior of this Mediterranean style luxury home is in the process of being painted, above (Plan #107-1013).
 The surface has been properly prepped for a long-lasting paint job.
 The finished painting project is shown in the aerial photo below.

 2. Use high-quality brushes and rollers.
 Quality tools and accessories make painting more effortless and apply a thicker, more uniform coat of paint, which in turn enhances its durability.
 If you choose to speed your work by using power washing and spray equipment, be sure to follow the manufacturer’s recommendations.